RaresHaidau/Iphone-fraud-detection/README.md

-This is a fraud detection for Iphone sales announcements
+This is a fraud detection for Iphone sales announcements.